Increasing Depth of Neural Networks for Life-long Learning: Material and methods

 \subsection{Very deep neural networks}

 Model depth cannot be increased indefinitely.
-For implementation reasons, let us note that very deep models cannot be fitted into single GPU memory, and additionally, depth increasing may cause overfitting.
-In general, the first problem could be solved by using model parallelism \cite{NIPS2012_6aca9700} and assigning different parts of networks to different GPUs.
-Here we may simply solve this problem by introducing the depth limit.
+For implementation reasons, very deep models could not be fitted into single GPU memory.
+The first problem could be solved by using model parallelism \cite{NIPS2012_6aca9700} and assigning different parts of networks to different GPUs.
+Here we may simply solve this problem by introducing the maximum depth limit.
 When the network grows to maximum depth, the latest nodes are not considered when selecting where new layers should be attached.

-We avoid the second problem by utilization of stochastic depth \cite{DBLP:journals/corr/HuangSLSW16}.
-It also acts as a form of normalization.
-Our model is built with ResNet stochastic depth blocks.
-This should allow for training networks with thousands of layers.
+Another problem caused by the indefinite increasing in network depth is the eventual occurrence of overfitting.
+We avoid this problem by employing the stochastic depth \cite{DBLP:journals/corr/HuangSLSW16}.
+Our model is based on ResNet with stochastic depth blocks in the form of: